 The Search for the Best Social Media Tool

 As a Social Media Project Manager, I am constantly asked by my clients, “What’s the best social media CMS tool?”
 The answer is not that simple.
 In this ever growing digital age we live in, there are a number of social media tools that keep popping up and claim to be “the best” for reasons X, Y, & Z. Just “Google” it and you’ll see what I mean.
-I think most marketers would agree that different platforms excel in different areas.
+I think most marketers would agree that different platforms excel in different areas, each having specific strengths and specific weaknesses depending on the application of their uses.
 While some tools are better for easily publishing social media messages and interacting with fans, others have much more in-depth analytics that offer valuable insight into future marketing efforts.